jcalahor/andean_pipeline/README.md

 The pusher runs on it's own docker container.

-The Kafka compoent also run in separate container, not much to talk here.
+The Kafka component  also run in separate container, not much to talk here.

 The pipeline works is a Rust application that runs in other container that contains the logic to consume the data comming from Kafka and then forwarding this data to a insertor module which will insert it to the ScyllaBD